lpego/PICT/README.md

 ## Installing the OS
 Alternatively, you can also start from a stock Raspberry Pi image and follow the steps below.

-Using Raspberry Pi Images v1.9.4 - https://downloads.raspberrypi.org/imager/imager_latest.exe
+Using Raspberry Pi Imager v1.9.4 - https://downloads.raspberrypi.org/imager/imager_latest.exe

 Selecting these values in RPi Imager:
  - Model: RPi Zero
  - OS version: Pi OS lite (32-bit) - no desktop, no dependencies

-Selecting additional settings before flashing:
+Selecting additional settings before flashing (input appropriate values for your WiFi network and region):
  - Username: `pi` ; password: `raspberry`
  - WiFi SSID: `PICT_network_1` ; password: `pollinators1`
  - wireless LAN country: `CH`